department-of-veterans-affairs/vagov-content/pages/disability/add-remove-dependent.md

 ---
 layout: page-breadcrumbs.html
-title: Add Dependents to Your VA Disability Benefits
+title: Add dependents to your VA disability benefits
-display_title: Add or Remove a Dependent
+display_title: Add or remove a dependent
 description: Find out about adding dependents to your VA disability benefits for additional compensation.
 Learn about VA disability dependent eligibility for a child, spouse, or parent, when to add or remove a dependent, and how to get back pay for dependents if you file late.
 concurrence: Incomplete
 plainlanguage: Certified plain language 4.20.18